Zulko/bricks_and_scissors/content/posts/dnaweaver.md

   width=580
 />

 This method can get you 4,000-nucleotide genetic components for just a few dollars and a day of work!
-But what if the sequence naturally present is E. coli is only _almost_ the sequence you want, but with two different nucleotides?
+But what if the sequence naturally present is _E. coli_ is only _almost_ the sequence you want, with two different nucleotides?

 <img
   src="../../post_assets/dnaweaver/the_sequence_we_need.png"